 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-American Airlines has launched a no annual fee rewards credit card.
+American Airlines has launched a no-annual-fee rewards credit card.
 This product rolled out on July 22, 2018, for new cardholders.
 AAdvantage Bronze Card owners automatically had their accounts upgraded and began earning significantly more rewards.
-Here’s what you can expect from the American Airlines AAdvantage MileUp℠ Card.
+Here’s what you can expect from the American Airlines AAdvantage® MileUp®.

 Earn 10,000 Points and a $50 Statement Credit

-New American Airlines AAdvantage MileUp℠ Card cardmembers will earn 10,000 points and a $50 statement credit after spending $500 in the first three months.
+New American Airlines AAdvantage® MileUp® cardmembers earn 10,000 points and a $50 statement credit after spending $500 in the first three months.
 This bonus offer is on par with the other airline credit cards without an annual fee.

 American Airlines award flights start at 7,500 miles.
-With the bonus, a free one-way domestic flight within the continental U.S. and Canada is possible!
+A free one-way domestic flight within the continental U.S. and Canada is possible with the bonus!

 Earn Up To 2x Miles on Every Purchase